 1. Not Editing or Not Investing in Professional Editing

+An unedited book is one of the most common mistakes self-published authors made.
 A rare few authors can complete a book with minimal edits.
 For the rest of us, editing is a necessity.

 In fact, most published books go through rounds and rounds of heavy editing.
 Everything from typos and spelling mistakes to grammar issues and inconsistencies in story are sorted out by an editor.
 In addition, plot holes, structural problems in your story, and other poor writing will be spotted and marked for correction.

 Of course, you can edit your book yourself.
 In fact, you should.
 However, the way to protect against embarrassing mistakes is handing your manuscript over to an editor.

 Most market-ready books are edited by professionals who know how to spot writing errors.
 They make their living doing just that, day in and day out.
 Since you want to compete with other published authors, it’s a good idea to make your own book as high-quality as possible.

 When you don’t edit, or don’t hire an editor, your book will likely look amateurish.
 Want your book as professional as possible?
 Edit, edit, edit!
 And have a professional look over it as well.